Louisville History

 Did you know?

-Disruptive car stereos, exhaust systems, and car alarms are against the law in Louisville.
+Disruptive exhaust systems, car stereos, and car alarms are against the law in Louisville.

-Louisville Noise Ordinance99.02 UNLAWFUL CONDUCT.
+99.02 UNLAWFUL CONDUCT.

 (A) It shall be unlawful for any person within Louisville Metro to make, continue, or cause to be made or continued, any unreasonably loud, harsh or excessive noise which either annoys, disturbs, injures, or endangers the comfort, repose, health, peace, or safety of others...